Kat Von D and Rafael Reyes Have Epic Gothic Wedding Ceremony -- See the Pics

 "Such a beautifully emotional day today.
 Tomorrow, @prayers and I will have our wedding ceremony for our close friends + family," she wrote.
 "This has been the sweetest, most stress-free experience where we continuously fell in love with each other all over again with each day counting down.
 This is a photo of 3 carnations that our dear friends @majestyblack brought us tonight after our rehearsal and soundcheck."

-Von D, who is currently pregnant with her first child also mentioned her baby on the way.
+Von D, who is currently pregnant with her first child, also mentioned her baby on the way.

 "Red carnations are @prayers favourite flower, and the 3 represent him, me, and our sweet baby boy we are adding to our family.
 All I can say right now is that i am so grateful for my dear friends, and for my sweet husband," she wrote. "❤️ Lastly, thank you all for all the love and for understanding that starting tomorrow we will most likely be stepping away from our phones for a while to be as present as possible on such a beautiful day.
 X"